 Bryan S. K. Kim, Ph.D.

 Dr. Bryan S. K. Kim joined the UH Hilo's Department of Psychology in 2006 as an associate professor and was promoted to full professor with tenure in 2008.
-Also in 2008, he was appointed as the Director of the MA Program in Counseling Psychology.
+From 2008 to 2020, he served as the Director of the MA Program in Counseling Psychology.
+Currently, Dr. Kim is the Chair of the Division of Social Sciences in the College of Arts and Sciences.

 Dr. Kim received the Ph.D. in Counseling, Clinical, and School Psychology (Emphasis: Counseling Psychology) from the University of California, Santa Barbara in 2000.
-He also has a Master of Education in School Counseling (1995) and a Bachelor of Education in secondary Science Education (1992), both from the University of Hawaiʻi at Mānoa in Honolulu.
+He also has a Master of Education in School Counseling (1995) and a Bachelor of Education in high school science education (1992), both from the University of Hawaiʻi at Mānoa in Honolulu.
 Dr. Kim is a Licensed Mental Health Counselor (MHC196) in the State of Hawaiʻi.

 From 2000 to 2002, Dr. Kim was a tenure-track assistant professor in the Department of Psychology at University of Maryland, College Park.
 In August 2002, Dr. Kim returned to University of California, Santa Barbara as a tenure-track assistant professor in the Counseling, Clinical, and School Psychology Program.
 In 2005, he was promoted to associate professor with tenure at UCSB.